rebeccavogt/telos/contracts/trail.service/README.md

 ## Token Registration

 Developers and organizations can author new and independent token contracts and then register their contract through Trail.
-Registering a token

 * `regtoken()`
 * `unregtoken()`